 Professional AssociationsProfessional Associations: ACM | ACM SIGCHI | ACM SIGKDD | American Medical Informatics Association | ASIST (American Society for Information Science and Technology) | Association for Computational Linguistics | Association for the Advancement of Artificial Intelligence (AAAI) | IEEE | IEEE Women in Engineering | INFORMS | New York Academy of Science | Society of Women Engineers

-My research thus lies on the intersection of these challenges and the development of a cognitive learning framework that can leverage PGHD and self-experimentation to induce patient engagement and intervention adaptation strategies.
+Her research thus lies on the development of a cognitive learning framework of computational health behavior and decision science that can leverage PGHD and self-experimentation to induce patient engagement and intervention adaptation strategies.
 First, how to assess applicability and adapt population-level evidence to an individual level?
 Second, with all the added nuances and patient preferences uncovered in the sequential observations of PGHD, can we generate feedback for users to make sense of their data, or capture individual predictive pathways that can help infer patient need for their care team?
 Finally, by combining multiple N-of-1 sequential observations, how to perform meta-analytics and infer best practice strategies as the basis of collective real-world evidence?
 At the individual level, how to leverage such insights on best practice to further break down an overarching goal into a series of smaller actionable tasks for individuals to implement in intermediate stages?

 To fully capture the benefits of interpreting patient need, these are the questions we need to address.
 In some cases where we don’t have enough personal health data to infer patient status and preferences, we need to establish an active self-learning mechanism to interactively guide users through a self-experimentation process similar to what N-of-1 trials are attempting to achieve.
 The ultimate goal is to optimize the tailoring of care plans based on the ideographic understanding of patients so as to bridge the gap between population-level evidence and best practice in real-world evidence from PGHD in an interactive manner.
 Additional benefits include enabling healthcare professionals and care team to think “outside-of-the box” when trying to find an alternative solution to combat treatment adherence issues.